"Archives are the paydirt of history ... everything else is just opinion"

 This is a wonderful metric for our web site and demonstrates the international audience demand for our interviews.

-Cultural Conversations is a project of the Australian Centre for Oral History, promoting cross cultural exchange by building a living archive of the stories of Australia's and South Korea's eminent visual artists.
+Cultural Conversations is a not for profit project promoting cross cultural exchange by building a living archive of the stories of Australia's and South Korea's eminent visual artists.

 The interviews are freely available world wide through our web site.
 All interviews are available in English and the Korean interviews are also available in Korean.

-For more information, please contact Dr. Bob Jansen vial email.
+For more information, please contact Dr. Bob Jansen via email.

 Cultural Conversations wants to collaborate with any relevant project or team to ensure we add value to each other's efforts and reduce duplication.
 If you wish to collaborate, please contact Dr. Bob Jansen using the form or email below.